Bardiel & Cortensor Router

 Bardiel will:

-start as a thin client over Router (v0.1)
+start as a thin client over Router (v0.x)

-grow into a full arbitration + trajectory validator (v1.0)
+grow into a full arbitration and trajectory validator for agent workflows

 Over time, you can expect:

-More Bardiel-specific hints in Router calls (policies, tags, metadata)
+More Bardiel-specific hints in Router calls (policies, tags, market or agent identifiers)

 Routing optimizations tailored to trust vs cost vs latency for Bardiel traffic